 Unlike conventional water filter systems, a noticeable change in taste or smell is a common indication that you may need to change your ZeroWater filter.
 This is because ZeroWater filters reduce a whopping 99.6% of TDS including lead and other heavy metals!
 Once a filter has reached the end of its life, it may result in a lemon taste or scent.

 The most common reason why your ZeroWater filter may seem to make your water have a slightly acidic lemon taste is due to a build-up of TDS.
-Thanks to our Ecofilters and premium 5-stage ion exchange water filters, each ZeroWater filter works incredibly hard during its lifespan to deliver pure-tasting water.
+Thanks to our Ecofilters and premium 5-stage ion exchange water filter technology, each ZeroWater filter works incredibly hard during its lifespan to deliver pure-tasting water.
 But everything has its time and place, including ZeroWater filters.
 If your water tastes like lemon, it’s likely time to replace the filter.

 Purchase a water filter replacement pack: 2-Pack | 3-Pack | 4-Pack(Subscribe & Save) | 6-Pack | 8-Pack | 12-Pack | 16-Pack